Deans

 The deans are responsible for the strategic leadership of the department.
 They are elected by the department council and prepare and execute the council's resolutions.
 As such, they decide on human and material resources within the framework of the department's strategic plan and represent the department's interests to the university rectorate.
 In addition, the deans are responsible for the organization of studies and examinations.

-In 2021, the department has agreed on a rotation principle for the deans.
-Every two years, the deans will change roles and one member will be exchanged.
 The roles inlude the Dean and two Vice Deans, one of whom serves as the Dean of Studies.
 The deans are supported in their work by the Deans' Office.

 Our current team of deans:

-Prof. Dr. Ludger Linnemann (Dean of Studies)
+Prof. Dr. Ludger Linnemann (Vice Dean Studies)

 Ludger Linnemann has joined TU Dortmund University as Professor of Applied Economics in 2008.
 His research areas are business cycle theory, applied macroeconometrics and international economics.
 He is a co-speaker of the Ruhr Graduate School in Economics and a member of the Competence Field Empirical Economic Research.